 7. Park ranger

-You’d think that careers in science, technology, engineering and mathematics would have nothing to do with a job like a park ranger.
+You’d think that careers in science, technology, engineering, and mathematics would have nothing to do with a job like a park naturalist or park ranger.
 But this job can have plenty to do with your STEM courses!

 Although many park rangers don’t have a degree, STEM courses like conservation biology, evolutionary biology, agriculture, and related courses can make you a better park ranger.

-The sort of side jobs these STEM careers can do are taking care of residential or commercial gardens, beautifying lawns, maintaining a gorgeous landscape or taking care of trees on public or private property.
+The sort of side jobs these STEM careers include are taking care of residential or commercial gardens, beautifying lawns, maintaining a gorgeous landscape, or taking care of trees on public or private property.

-You won’t lack for elementary, high school and college students who need help to improve their marks in STEM subjects, adults who want to brush up on their knowledge, or even those who want to learn new things.
+You won’t lack elementary, high school, and college students who need help to improve their marks in STEM subjects, adults who want to brush up on their knowledge, or even those who want to learn new things.